This post may contain affiliate links. Please see our disclosure policy.

-- CHIVES: Fresh chives have a mild, sweet onion flavor that complements corn beautifully.
-If you don’t have them, substitute fresh parsley, or, for a different flavor profile, try fresh tarragon.
+CHIVES: Fresh chives have a mild, sweet onion flavor that complements corn beautifully.
+You can substitute other fresh herbs like tarragon, basil, or even parsley.

 How to Make Corn and Tomato Salad

-First, rinse the corn, dry it, and microwave it for 10 minutes.
+First, rinse the corn, dry it, and microwave it until tender.
+While that’s cooking, season the tomatoes and mix up the lemon-chive dressing.

 Once the corn’s cool enough, pop it out of the husk and cut off the kernels.
-Add the tomatoes (draining off the liquid), toss with the dressing, season to taste, and serve!
+Add the tomatoes, toss with the dressing, season to taste, and serve!

 Corn and Tomato Salad